 KILLER LOOKS

 THE FORGOTTEN HISTORY OF PLASTIC SURGERY IN PRISONS.
-EXCITING BOOK NEWS!

 One surgeon’s unconventional project provides the narrative spine for a fascinating, often shocking look inside the American prison system.
 I won’t soon forget this book.